getnamingo/registry/README.md

 ### Current Status:

-Namingo is nearing its full launch, with the majority of its system components already in place.
-The WHOIS, DAS, EPP and RDAP servers are implemented.
+Namingo is rapidly approaching its full launch, with key system components, including the WHOIS, DAS, EPP, and RDAP servers, already implemented and fully operational.
+These components, along with our control panel, have successfully passed basic security and penetration testing, ensuring a robust and secure experience for our users.

-Our development focus is now on two key areas: integrating support for the fee extension (RFC8748) and the launch phase extension (RFC8334).
-The control panel, offering basic functionalities at present, is on track for full completion by the end of 2023.
+We are now in the process of finalizing the control panel, aiming to refine its features and user interface.
+If you have expertise in detailed testing and optimization, your contribution would be highly valued.
+Please consider reaching out to us for this crucial phase.

+In terms of system performance, Namingo has been tested with up to 50,000 domains and runs efficiently on a VPS with 2 cores, 4GB of RAM, and an 80GB SSD.

+Our development efforts are currently focused on:

+- Integrating support for the fee extension (RFC8748).

+- Implementing the launch phase extension (RFC8334).

+- Adding support for the Trademark Clearinghouse (TMCH).

-Feel free to dive into our issues to see where you can help or reach out to us directly to discuss how you can contribute.
+We welcome developers and contributors to explore our issues for opportunities to help, or to contact us directly to discuss how you can contribute to the success of Namingo.

 ## Features